kondaa1/GVSU-CIS641-Nidhyana/docs/software_requirements_specification_final.md

  - Install XAMPP on the system.
  - Initiate Apache server & MySQL database.
  - Download the LBEM.zip folder and extract it.
-Keep the extracted folder in below path:
+Keep the extracted folder in the path:
 C:\xampp\htdocs.
  - Open the localhost [link](http://localhost/LBEM/index.php)
  - We will continue to test the application for all the ecosystems to make sure it has been properly integrated.